 That evening, we prepared all of our gear for an early dawn departure.
 We wanted to try to avoid the high winds we had witnessed just north of Marfa.
 The forecast called for more of the same.

-It was a great week of hiking, caving, birding, and testing out our new RV!
-We look forward our next adventure to west Texas.
+It was a great week of hiking, caving, birding, and testing out our new travel trailer.
+We look forward to our next adventure to west Texas.

 Birds we saw during our trip:

 - Black-throated Sparrow

 - Bell's Vireo

 - House Finch